inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 } enclave_verifier_opts_t;
 ```

-`libverifier_<type>.so` will register metadata and methods to the Enclave-TLS core when it is initialized.
+`libverifier_<type>.so` will register metadata and methods to the Rats-TLS core when it is initialized.

 ```c
 enclave_verifier_err_t enclave_verifier_register(const enclave_verifier_opts_t *opts);